drakelamyh/CMD-Master/Commands.md

 Show Wi-Fi password of a particular Wi-Fi profile (replace WiFiName with name of Wi-Fi)

 `netsh wlan show profile WiFiName key=clear`

+Shows All Wi-Fi Passwords

+`for /f "skip=9 tokens=1,2 delims=:" %i in ('netsh wlan show profiles') do @echo %j | findstr -i -v echo | netsh wlan show profiles %j key=clear`

+Shows Information about PC IP Addresses and Connections This command also has extensions such as `ipconfig /release`, `ipconfig /renew`, and `ipconfig /flushdns` which you can use to troubleshoot issues with internet connections.

+`ipconfig`

+Logs on to a Website from the Command Line

+`start www.google.com`

 ## Checksum ##